-Thus, it's easier on the animals to yoke together two of the

-same breed.
-Mix a donkey with an ox, and you ensure friction and frustration.
+Thus, it's easier on the animals if two of the same breed share the yoke.
+Mix a donkey with an ox, and you insure friction and frustration.
 Different species have different natures that pull apart and fight each other.

-Likewise, a believer and unbeliever are separate species - different breeds with different natures.
+And likewise, a believer in Jesus and an unbeliever are separate breeds with different natures.

-A believer is been born of God - alive to the things of the Spirit.
-Whereas the unbeliever, though a nice person, is still dead in sin and unaware of God's Spirit.
+A believer has been born of God - alive to the things of the Spirit.
+Whereas the unbeliever, though perhaps a nice person, is dead in sin, oblivious to God's Spirit.

-Put these two breeds in the same yoke - a marriage, a business, a roommate situation, a serious dating relationship - and it'll produce long term frustration.
+Put these two breeds in the same yoke - a marriage, a business, a roommate situation, a serious dating relationship - and it'll produce a long term frustration.